 Advocates insist more protective measures are needed, and reputable banks warn you should never share access codes or PINs via calls or texts from unknown persons.
 Most banks also won’t ask you to reach out to friends, family or anyone to send you money.

-Bright uses bank-level encryption, so your transactions are always secure, and any deposits with Bright are FDIC-insured up to $250,000.
-Bright also never shares or sells your data, using it only to enable credit card payments approved by you.
+Bright Money uses bank-level encryption, so your transactions are always secure, and any deposits with Bright Money are FDIC-insured up to $250,000.
+Bright Money also never shares or sells your data, using it only to enable credit card payments approved by you.